kwaldenphd/json-xml-python/README.md

 38. Open the data in a spreadsheet program and/or text editor

 39. Describe what are you seeing.
 How can we start to make senes of this data?
-What documentation is avaialb.e?
+What documentation is available?

 40. Read the JSON data into Python and convert to a Python value.